 Surprised?
 Well, these are the results they’ve gathered from a survey of 964 marketing professionals.
 And I suspect most business owners would admit to the same challenges across the business.

-Manual data reporting is the key challenge businesses need to overcome in 2022 and and businesses owners should be looking at automated data integration platforms that can eliminate this issue.
+Manual data reporting is the key challenge businesses need to overcome in 2022 and businesses owners should be looking at automated data integration platforms that can eliminate this issue.
 This will not only speed up the time to get better value from their data, but also enable more focus on measuring the ROI on marketing spend and improving visibility over campaigns effectiveness.
 I’ve included a summary of the research below plus a link to the full report.

 Executive Summary